-• Parents and the school community were invited to celebrate the Grade 6 Graduation Mass which accompanied the Grade 6 reflection day.
-A candle was presented to each student.
+Parents and the school community were invited to celebrate the Grade 6 Graduation Mass with the students and staff of Year 6.

 Whole School Liturgy of the Word:

 • These were held during Holy Week and Advent.
 These were prepared by each grade level and the students led the community in prayer and song.